Belcarra/pi_zero_connected/README.md

 ```

+## Windows Internet Connection Sharing

+The simplest way to connect the Raspberry Pi to the Internet via a Windows system is to use
+*Internet Connection Sharing* (aka ICS).

+1. Open Network Adapter Settings
+2. Find the network adapter for your Internet Connection (Ethernet or WiFi)
+3. Click on that and then click on Properties
+4. Click on Sharing Tab
+5. Enable sharing and select the adapter that will share

 ## Raspbian Gadget Setup

 To use the Gadget USB driver with configs setup the following needs to be done